mengqin1/d2-mapserver/INSTALLATION.md

 If the window quickly pops up and disappears straight away, try running `d2-mapserver.exe` from the cmd prompt.
 That will give you a more detailed error message.

+From the command prompt try these commands:
+`cd bin`
+`d2-map.exe ../game --seed 123456 --difficulty 2 --map 1`
+If you see a bunch of numbers being logged then your map server should work.
+If you don't see a lot of numbers then paste that into the discord.

 If you are having startup issues, delete this temp folder: `C:\Users\<username>\AppData\Local\Temp\caxa`

 #### Error messages